Cook County Property Tax Exemptions

 Senior Citizen Exemption

-The Senior Citizen Exemption provides tax relief by reducing the equalized valuation of an eligible residence.
+The Senior Citizen Exemption provides tax relief by reducing the EAV of an eligible residence by $5,000 (increases to $8,000 in 2018).
 To qualify, a Cook County taxpayer also must be at least 65-years-old anytime during the tax year.

 Senior Citizen Assessment Freeze Exemption (aka Senior Freeze)

-The Senior Freeze Exemption allows qualified senior citizens to apply for a freeze of the equalized assessed value (EAV) of your property for the year preceding the year in which you first apply and qualify for this exemption.
+The Senior Freeze Exemption allows qualified senior citizens to apply for a freeze of the EAV of your property for the year preceding the year in which you first apply and qualify for this exemption.
 Cook County taxpayers qualify for the Senior Freeze based on meeting all of the following criteria:

 - Be at least 65-years-old anytime in the tax year